robertbraeutigam/scan/README.md

 A handshake is started by the initiator.

-1. If there is no TCP/IP connection between the two peers, initiator opens one.
+1. If there is no TCP connection between the two peers, initiator opens one.
 2. Initiator sends "Initiate Handshake" message.
 3. If handshake not concluded, Responder sends "Continue Handshake".
 4. If handshake not concluded, Initiator also sends "Continue Handshake" and process continues at step 3 again.